-Trying to work early in the mornings with a bright computer screen can often feel like a shock to the system.
+Trying to work early in the morning with a bright computer screen can often feel like a shock to the system.
 Even if you have the brightness level turned down, some laptops just feel too bright for certain times of the day.
 This is where dark mode comes in.

-Switching on the Windows 10 dark mode
+Turning on Windows 10 dark mode

 Step 1: Go to Windows 10 Settings.
-You can either type it into the Windows search bar or click the gear icon in the Start menu.
+You can either type it into the Windows search bar or click the Gear icon in the Start menu.

 Step 2: Head to Personalization, which features an icon of a paintbrush over a computer monitor.